AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-buyer-billing.md

   <tr>
    <td colname="col1"> <p><b>Always report the total number of impressions</b> </p> </td>
    <td colname="col2"> <p>For CPM impression totals: </p>
    <p> Report the total number of impressions, without using decimals.
-Audience Manager automatically calculates the CPM based on the total number you report.

-   If you need to report 1,234,567 impressions, report it exactly like that.
-You do not need to divide the total number of impressions by 1,000 to calculate the CPM.

-  Traits used to optimize your web or app content (Content Optimization) using tools such as [!DNL Adobe Target] or an [!DNL Analytics] destination do not contribute to the [!UICONTROL Usage] totals for CPM plans.
-Data providers are typically compensated for Content Optimization using flat fee plans.
-  See [Cost Attribution for CPM Data Feeds](#concept_E757985A4850400288F1DD9A02B755D5) for more information. </p> </td>
+Audience Manager automatically calculates the CPM based on the total number you report.</p><p>If you need to report 1,234,567 impressions, report it exactly like that.
+You do not need to divide the total number of impressions by 1,000 to calculate the CPM.</p><p>Traits used to optimize your web or app content (Content Optimization) using tools such as Adobe Target or an Analytics destination do not contribute to the Usage totals for CPM plans.
+Data providers are typically compensated for Content Optimization using flat fee plans.</p><p>See <a href="#concept_E757985A4850400288F1DD9A02B755D5">Cost Attribution for CPM Data Feeds</a> for more information. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p><b>Stick to the monthly reporting interval</b> </p> </td>